 The exact services to be provided by the consultant.

 All Applicants for HOME funds in conjunction with Affordable Housing Tax Credits, and any Applicants with private, for-profit development partners, must submit signed financial statements or audited financial statements for all partners, for the most recent fiscal year.
 OHFA is required to assess the financial capacity of the developer of HOME-assisted Projects, in order to help ensure the long-term viability of the Project.
 If OHFA Staff determines that the developer of the Project does not have the financial capacity to undertake a Project of the size and complexity of the Project proposed in the Application, OHFA Staff will recommend denial of the Application.
 If the Applicant is the developer, OHFA Staff will make that determination in Threshold Section Five, Audit.
 OHFA must be assured that the developer has sufficient financial strength to provide for unforeseen costs and unanticipated delays.

+An Applicant partnering with another entity must clearly demonstrate that the Applicant is the general partner or member with at least fifty-one percent (51%) of the voting majority over the use of HOME funds under all circumstances in any partnership, LLC or other legal entity.
+For CHDOs undertaking the activity as a CHDO Sponsorship activity, the CHDO must have 100% ownership of the General Partner of a Limited Partnership, or 100% ownership of the Managing Member of a Limited Liability Company.
+In either of these cases, Applicants must submit an organization chart.

+A copy of organizational documents filed with a Secretary of State for the partnership, LLC or other legal entity.
+If not organized in Oklahoma, provide documentation of authorization to do business in Oklahoma.

+Copy of draft agreements for all commitments.
+Terms must be specifically delineated.

+13. HUD WISER Environmental Training

+Documentation Requirements:

+HOME applicants must complete the HUD WISER Training Modules on the HUD Exchange website that cover the Environmental material.
+You must complete all 14 quizzes with required 80% passing grade, show certificates of the passed quizzes, and the HUD transcript showing passing grades on all quizzes.

+14. HOME/ Fair Housing Training

+Applicants must complete HOME/Fair Housing training.
+A class or series must be a total of four (4) hours in length to qualify.
+For Projects that will have a third-party management company, an employee of the third-party management company may attend in place of an employee of the Applicant.
+The training class(es) will be good for 2 years prior to the date of application.
+The class(es) or webinar(s) content must be relating to HOME or Fair Housing.

+Documentation Requirements:

+The Applicant must provide a certificate or other proof of attendance documenting at least 4 hours.
+Each class will be counted only once, regardless of the number of employees that attended or if same classes were attended multiple times.

-13. Capital Needs Assessment
+15. Capital Needs Assessment

 A capital needs assessment (CNA) is required for all multi-family Rental Rehabilitation or Acquisition/Rehabilitation Projects of 26 or more units, and for all Applications in conjunction with Affordable Housing Tax Credits, regardless of the number of units.
 A CNA may be requested by OHFA for smaller Projects if deemed necessary to properly underwrite the Projects.
 Capital needs assessments performed for the same Project as a requirement of another funding source may, at OHFA’s discretion, be accepted in lieu of a specific CNA for the HOME Application.